 The environment is a major concern of the project, and our architects are very sensitive to protecting it.
 Our islands are designed to have a negligible impact on the environment, use renewable energies and may even, according to some preliminary studies, lead to an improvement of the ecosystem under certain conditions.
 We plan to form partnerships for the monitoring of the seabed and to share knowledge about our progress.

 The protocol signals the willingness of the government and the Institute to work together.
-In 2017, the Institute will complete and submit to the government environmental and economic studies.
+In 2017, Blue Frontiers completed and submitted to the government environmental and economic studies.
 Following that, the government will develop an appropriate legislative framework for the project.

 You can download the text of the protocol (english text at in the second part).

 Our partners and companies attracted by this project will contribute to the diversification of the Polynesian economy and help retain local graduates who might otherwise look abroad for opportunities.